Codesai/js-ES5-best-practices/README.md

-Examples for a JS good practices course
+Examples for a ES5 JS best practices course.